rigaya/VCEEnc/Readme.md

   [ttmath](http://www.ttmath.org/) &
   [Caption2Ass](https://github.com/maki-rxrz/Caption2Ass_PCR).
   For these licenses, please see the header part of the corresponding source and VCEEnc_license.txt.

+#### Auto GPU selection in multi GPU envinronment
+VCEEncC will automatically select a GPU depending on the options used, when there are multiple GPUs available which support VCE/VCN.
+--device option can be used to specify on which GPU to run manually.

+1. Select GPU which supports...
+  Items below will be checked whether the GPU supports it or not
+  - Codec, Profile, Level
+  - Additionally, below items will be checked if specified
+    - 10bit depth encoding
+    - HW decode

+2. Prefer GPU which supports...
+  - B frame support

+3. If there are multiple GPUs which suports all the items checked in 1. and 2., GPU below will be prefered.
+  - GPU which has low Video Engine(VE) utilization
+  - GPU which has low GPU core utilization

+  The purpose of selecting GPU with lower VE/GPU ulitization is to assign tasks to mulitple GPUs and improve the throughput of the tasks.

+  Please note that VE and GPU ulitization are check at the initialization pahse of the app, and there are delays in values taken.
+Therefore, it is likely that the multiple tasks started at the same time to run on the same GPU, and divided into multiple GPUs, even if the options are supported in every GPUs.

 ### About source code
 Windows ...
 VC build